JamesIves/github-pages-deploy-action/README.md

 </p>
 </details>

-If you wish to remove these files you must go into the deployment branch directly to remove them.
-This is to prevent accidental changes in your deployment script from creating breaking changes.

 Alternatively, you have the option to specify `CNAME` address so that you don't need upload the `CNAME` file manually.

 ```yml